 If you still need to file a 2013 tax return, you’ll want to do so as soon as possible.
 Why?
 If you have tax due, filing late means paying penalties.
 The longer you wait to file, the more you’ll end up handing over to the IRS.
 Late fees include;

 - failure-to-file penalty: 5% of the additional taxes owed amount for every month (or fraction) your return is late, with a maximum penalty of 25%

 - failure-to-pay penalty: 0.5% (1/2 of 1%) of the additional tax owed amount for every month (or fraction) your tax remains unpaid, up to a maximum of 25%

 At the very least, file your late tax return.
 If you have trouble paying your tax due, the IRS is willing to work with you.

 If you’re expecting a refund from your 2013 taxes, you won’t face any penalties but you’ll still want to file sooner rather than later.
 In fact, after April 15, 2017, you’ll no longer be able to claim your 2013 refund.

 Don’t procrastinate!
-E-filing your return will make your life so much easier.
-File today and put taxes out of your mind until next year.
+File today and put taxes out of your mind until the 2015 tax season!